matthewcpaul/things/library/quotes.md

 “The best way to complain is to make things”
 —Ty Wilkins

-“designing from the type outwards”
+“Designing from the type outwards”
 —Elliot Jay Stock